+How does the coronavirus affect a bodybuilding home workout program?
 I tried to purchase 25-pound weight plates but could not find them.
-Most local stores like Walmart have sold out of many types of exercising equipment.
-I do have a bench, dumbbells, barbells, and 150 pounds of weight.
+Most local stores like Walmart have sold out many types of exercise equipment.
+I have a bench, dumbbells, and 150 pounds of weight.
 Exercise is a catalyst for muscle gains, not the reason for muscle gains.
 Food and sleep are the reason for muscle gains.
-It is possible to build Muscle with light weights or body weight.
+It is possible to build muscle with light weights or body weight.

 The focus is not on weight because I do not have enough exercise equipment to challenge my body.
 My focus is on form, rest, sets, and reps.
 There is never one thing that is so decisive until it is the reason for building muscle or can prevent you from bodybuilding.
-On a totality, you should focus on exercise, food, and sleep.
+In totality, focus on exercise, food, and sleep.

-On a microcosm, focus on weight, reps, rest, form, and sets for your workout.
+Focus on weight, reps, rest, form, and sets for your workout on a microcosm.
 Exercise, food, and sleep have their microcosm.
-The key to bodybuilding is to threaten your body with tasks it barely can perform.
-This can be done without weights by slowing down each lift, focusing on each lift’s eccentric, concentric, and isometric portion.
+The key to bodybuilding is threatening your body with tasks it can barely perform.
+I can do this without weights by slowing down each lift, focusing on each lift’s eccentric, concentric, and isometric portion.

 You can also increase reps and sets to challenge your body.
-You can also perform the strenuous exercises first to fatigue your body and struggle through the easier exercises.
+You can also perform the strenuous exercises first to fatigue your body and struggle through the more straightforward exercises.
 For example, you can do deadlifts before curls.

-This week I redid my complete workout program based upon my coronavirus lifestyle.
+This week I redid my complete workout program based on my coronavirus lifestyle.
 I am home all day, so I have the time to work out more.
 What I did was schedule a day for each body part.
-I also rotated my body parts based upon how they worked for the primary and secondary muscle groups.
+I also rotated my body parts based on how they worked for the primary and secondary muscle groups.

 For example, I did not put the chest and shoulders next to each other because the bench press works the chest and shoulders.
-What I did was work the chest on Tuesday and shoulders on Thursday.
-This primary and secondary rotation gave the appearance of a workout where there was a rest day between body parts.
+So I worked the chest on Tuesday and shoulders on Thursday.
+This primary and secondary rotation gave the appearance of a workout with a rest day between body parts.

-This week was the most significant adjustment in my workout program to date.
+How do you make significant adjustments to bodybuilding with a home workout?
+This week was the most significant change in my workout program to date.
 I suspect there are more changes to come as the coronavirus pandemic continues.
-As long as I don’t compromise my diet and sleep, I will be fine.
+I will be fine if I don’t compromise my diet and sleep.

-As I have said many times, sleep and food are both anabolic activities responsible for muscle gains and fat loss.
-At the same time, exercise is a catabolic exercise that breaks down muscle and stimulates muscle gains.
-The stimulation only works when the body has the food and rest it needs to promote muscle growth.
+As I have said, sleep and food are both anabolic activities responsible for muscle gains and fat loss.
+Exercise is a catabolic exercise that breaks down muscles and stimulates muscle gains.
+The stimulation only works when the body has the food and rest to promote muscle growth.